benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### Creating & Managing Pipelines / Workflows

 For example, Azure DevOps has the concept of _secure files_ in order to be able to download and read files (like certificates) during pipeline runs.
 There is a feature under secure files called _Properties_ which is [completely undocumented](https://stackoverflow.com/questions/53537035/access-azure-devops-secure-file-properties).
-Another example of how [the services investment in itself is low].
+Another example of how [the services investment in itself is low](#the-services-investment-in-itself).

 ### Secret / Variable Management
 Like the [Documentation](#documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
 Secrets are "_optionally_" secret and must be manually locked in order to actually hide them and must be replaced.
 If they aren't locked, they're a variable and viewable.

 However, in GitHub, secrets and variables are two separate things and referenced in two separate ways in workflows.
 Secrets, once set, are always secret and only can be replaced.
 Advanced GitHub features pair really well here to make sure secrets always stay secret and that people aren't accidentally setting secrets as variables (see [the Bots section](#bots)).

+GitHub also has the capability of adding _organization secrets & variables_, notably missing from Azure DevOps.
+These secrets & variables can be brought into any pipeline across the entire organization, but managed by a core team (like an Identity Access team).

 ### Deployments
 Environment differences